-It’s important to record these the week that they happen.
-As previously discussed, you’re going to be reconciling your bank statements on a weekly basis.
-So, if these transactions aren’t recorded, things will be confusing when you reconcile your accounts because there will be omissions.
+It’s important to record these accounting tasks as they happen.
+As previously discussed, you will be reconciling your bank statements weekly, so if transaction entries aren’t recorded, things will be confusing when you reconcile your accounts because there will be omissions.

 5. Review Employee Timesheets

 Many small business owners run payroll every week, bi-weekly or monthly – mind-blowing emoji here…Bookkeeping responsibilities go beyond the bank, the client and the vendor — you have to ensure your employees are taken care of too.

 Weekly bookkeeping tasks should include inventory management of your employee’s timesheets so you know their expense vs. points 1-4 (and what’s to come within this post).

 Understanding your upcoming payroll liabilities allows you to identify any unauthorized hours, know cash shortages that could affect payroll or how categorizing transactions can help secure funds.

 This task needs to have an asterisk, so *

 As I just mentioned, small businesses will process payroll in different ways.
 But no matter your payroll schedule, you can still prepare beforehand.

 Payroll processing is one of the most important aspects of running a business.
 Whether you use a bookkeeping service or have accounting software, your staff works to get paid, and you need to take this seriously.